 The abuse and neglect of children is a global problem with serious lifelong consequences.
 It cuts across all socio-economic, racial, and religious lines.
 Child abuse causes suffering to children and families; it can result in stress that is associated with disruptions in early brain development.
 Extreme stress can impair the development of the nervous and immune systems.
 As adults, maltreated children are at increased risk for behavioral, physical and mental health problems.

-Every grantee goes through a rigorous funding process.
+Each grantee goes through a rigorous funding process.
 Grantees must submit a Letter of Intent and then be invited to submit a full proposal.
 Potential grantees are asked to identify the outcomes they expect to achieve with a Help For Children grant.
-Those outcomes must be related to preventing and treating child abuse.
+Those outcomes must be related to preventing or treating child abuse.
 In addition, every potential grantee must identify how they will measure success in achieving their outcomes.

-Help For Children Grants Committees, and the local Academic Consultant, evaluate the population, problem, and activity proposed by each applicant for adherence to the Mission of preventing and treating child abuse.
+Help For Children Grants Committees, and the local Academic Expert, evaluate the population, problem, and activity proposed by each applicant for adherence to the HFC mission of preventing and treating child abuse.
 They then assess the specific projected outcomes and the measurement tools employed by each applicant to determine success for effectiveness and efficacy.
 Help For Children does not believe in one size fitting all.
 By allowing each grantee to propose the measurement tools they wish to employ, and then monitoring their implementation, HFC allows for local creativity and integrity while also ensuring significant oversight for evaluating results.

 HFC distinguishes itself by providing consultation to grantees to achieve measurable results.
 This is the HFC difference.
 Grantees benefit from ongoing information sharing on best practices, consultation on program design and emphasis on evidence-based evaluation tools to guarantee life-changing results.